cambridge-cares/TheWorldAvatar/JPS_DES/README.md

 4. org.web3j (for ethereum exchange)
 5. com.google.code.gson

-## Where's Pytesseract?
+## What's Tesseract?
+It's an OCR software that scans images to return data.
+It isn't reliable, but it's what we have for interpreting real-time solar data
-Because of the tesseract dependency which relies on your OS system, pip installing isn't enough.
+Because of the tesseract dependency which relies on your OS system, pip installing pytesseract isn't enough.
 Instead, follow this [guide](https://guides.library.illinois.edu/c.php?g=347520&p=4121425) to figure out how to get pytesseract going.

 ## What to do for deployment?
  - Have python installed.
 Have java installed.
 Both should be added to your system environment.
  - Have pytesseract installed
+ - Have tesseract installed
  - mvn clean install JPS DES
  - have nodeJS server running
  - Expected Result: Upon deployment, by loading the page localhost:82/desplot.
 Three graphs would appear: